PuceBaboon/ESP_Power_Save/README.md

    the possibility of over-charging and "gassing", due to the long hours of strong sunlight we have during a typical Japanese summer.

-   The battery provides power to a low volume, impeller type pump in an outdoor sump well for orchard irrigation use.
-The pump is used intermittently during the summer and autumn and is removed from the well during the winter months.
+   The battery provides power to a low volume, impeller-type pump in an outdoor sump well for orchard irrigation use.
+The pump is used only intermittently during the summer and autumn and is removed from the well completely during the winter months.

    Obviously, with a wireless-enabled current of around 350ma, the ESP would have the capability (if it were transmitting continuously)